- Different camera positions can help tell your story

 You can position the camera in different places around the subject as well.

 A head-on frontal view makes us feel really engaged with the subject.
 It’s often used as a subjective shot, where we see the person as if we’re looking through the eyes of another character.
+(If your shot isn’t meant to be subjective, they should look close to the camera but not directly at it – see eyeline below).

 With a three-quarter shot we’re a bit less involved.

-In a side view it’s more as if we’re just watching them as an observer.
+In a side view its more as if we’re just watching them as an observer.

 A back view can mean several things: we’re seeing them from the view of a watcher; they are ignoring another character; or they are upset and vulnerable and hiding their emotions.

-The 180 degree, camera position and eyeline page has more information about how to use camera position when you’re editing different shots together.
+The 180 degree, camera position and eyeline match page has more information about how to use camera position when you’re editing different shots together.